 Moving this exercise from the floor to a box will put less strain on your lower back.

-- Stand in front of a knee-high box.
-If you don’t have a box, a stable bench or chair will do!
+Stand in front of a knee-high box.
+If you don’t have a box, have no fear, a stable bench or chair is sure to be an excellent substitute.
 Place both palms on the box and step your feet back so your body is in plank position.

 2. Reverse Lunge-to-Bicep Curl Modified with Lighter Weights